 Fish-friendly mowing

-Mowing aquatic plants is necessary for proper water flow.
-For fish and other aquatic life, it is quite invasive when the mower passes by.
-That's why we advise contractors and operators on how to mow in a fish-friendly way and supervise the mowing operations.
+Cutting aquatic plants is necessary to ensure good water flow.
+For fish and other aquatic life, the arrival of the mower is quite disruptive.
+That is why we advise contractors and operators on how to mow in a fish-friendly manner and supervision the mowing activities.

 Temporary oxygen deficiency

-During maintenance work, the soil is sometimes turned over and soil material begins to float.
-The water is then brown/gray in color and there is a temporary lack of oxygen in the ditch.
-Fish are particularly affected.
+During maintenance work, the soil is sometimes disturbed and soil material begins to float.
+The water then turnsgrey color and a temporary oxygen deficiency occurs in the ditch.
+Fish are particularly affected by this.
 They come to the surface and gasp for oxygen.
-Sometimes, unfortunately, this means that animals become temporarily paralyzed due to lack of oxygen or die when they are hit by the cutter bar.
-Unfortunately, stirring the bottom during mowing operations cannot always be prevented.
-Fish mortality, of course, is something we try to prevent.
+Unfortunately, this sometimes means that animals become temporarily paralyzed due to lack of oxygen or die if they are hit by the mowing bar.
+Unfortunately, it is not always possible to prevent the soil from being disturbed during mowing.
+We naturally try to prevent fish mortality.

-When the work is finished, the suspended solids settle again and more oxygen becomes available to the fish.
-Many fish then recover and can swim away.
-Of course, it's an annoying sight, those floating fish, but a healthy water system usually recovers quickly from mowing.
+Once the work is complete, the floating debris sinks back down and more oxygen becomes available for the fish.
+Many fish then recover and are able to swim away.
+Of course, it is unpleasant to see fish floating on the surface, but a healthy water system usually recovers quickly from mowing.

 Report

-Do you see dead fish or fish in distress after mowing?
-Leave them and call us at tel.
-072-5828282 (during office hours from 8 a.m.-5 p.m.) or outside office hours at tel.
-0800-1430.
-We will go to the ditch to investigate the fish situation and remove any dead fish.
+If you see dead fish or fish in distress after mowing, leave them where they are and call us at 072-5828282 (during office hours from 8:00 a.m. to 5:00 p.m.) or outside office hours at 0800-1430.
+We will go to the ditch to investigate the situation and remove any dead fish.